 3. Resolution 20 (EC-69) - Amendment to Technical Regulations (WMO-No. 49), Volume I – General Meteorological Standards and Recommended Practices (Quality Management Provisions), identifies the need to enhance the WMO regulatory and guidance material on quality management in line with existing requirements and strategic directions, such as the WMO Strategy for service delivery and its implementation plan (WMO-No. 1129);

 4. Data provided by Members through the Checklist for Climate Services Implementation, in pursuit of Decision 16 (EC-68) - Country-Focused Results-Based Framework and Mechanism for WMO Contributions to the Global Framework for Climate Services, also provides a basis for classifying Member climate services capacities as being at the basic, essential, full, or advanced level.
-These data are now being quality assured as per WMO technical regulations, which will allow Member capacity levels to be formally designated by WMO and will assist Members that so wish to seek certification by the International Organization for Standardization (ISO);
+These data are now being quality assured as per WMO technical regulations, which will allow Member capacity levels to be formally designated by WMO and will eventually assist Members that so wish to seek certification once climate services standards are established by WMO;

 5. Resolution 2 (EC-75) - Recommendations from the Scientific Advisory Panel (SAP)- Referring to Recommendation 5 of the SAP Vision Paper: Further development of quality assurance methodologies for weather, water, climate, and environmental services;